Why Words Matter

 Click on the leaflet in your language to find a lexicon of equivalent terms of ‘undocumented’ or ‘irregular migrant’ in all EU and UN languages and to see why the term ‘illegal migrant’ should not be used.

-Young migrants of the Brighter Futures youth group explain in this podcast what it means to be labelled ‘illegal’:
+Young migrants of the Brighter Futures youth group explain what it means to be labelled ‘illegal’: click here to listen to the podcast.